 For Men with Flat Feet

 The Gel Kayano 22 has seamless technology that will adapt to your feet.
 It is made for mild to moderate overpronators, so if that is you, you definitely want to check this shoe out.
 The Gel Kayano 22 has a forefoot and rearfoot cushioning system that absorbs shock as your foot hits the ground.
-It also allows you to move through your step naturally, while keeping your foot in a neutral position.
-This technology will help reduce inflammation when you run, which will help keep the pain of Plantar Faciitis away.
+It also allows you to move through your step naturally while keeping your foot in a neutral position.
+This technology will help reduce inflammation when you run, which will help keep the pain of Plantar Fasciitis away.

 The American Podiatric Medical Association (APMA) have put their Seal of Acceptance on this shoe, meaning it is good for those who have issues with their feet.
 Furthermore, the FluidFit upper allows for flexibility while keeping your feet stable.
 This is also important if you have Plantar Fasciitis as your feet will be able to move without feeling constricted, yet they provide enough stability to keep your feet in a natural position.